kgroveshok/z80-homebrew/WORD-LIST.md

  $01 OPEN $01 DO $01 READ .
 LOOP

+ As this word only reads one 64 byte block in at a time, if the APPEND word has created extra blocks for the excess, this READ

+ word is unaware so the long string needs to be joined if the string is a full.
+A single block read might be what you want,

+ but if not then writing a word to join blocks will be required.
+The upshot is a full string will be 62 bytes as the first

+ two bytes contain the file id and extent.

+ Note: There is a flag that enables/disables long block reads called 'store_longread' and a poke of a non-zero value will

+ enable the code to automatically read futher blocks if full.
+It is BUGGY so don't use for now.

 ### EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE